ceejbot/version-swap/nexus_docs.md

 ## Installation

+First, make sure that [BEES](https://www.nexusmods.com/skyrimspecialedition/mods/106441) is installed and enabled for all of the versions of the game you're swapping among.
+If you don't run this, any plugins with the extended formid ranges will crash your game.
+It works for everything; you should run it.

-Let's start by installing version-swap as a tool in your preferred mod manager.
+Now that you have your game full of bees, let's set up version-swap as a tool in your preferred mod manager.

 ### Mod Organizer 2